navdeep-G/stats-and-ml/README.md

 # Stats-Math-Computing

 - Materials about mathematical statistics, statistical computing, & mathematics.
-- This can range from simulations to implemenations of algorithms.
+- This can range from simulations, implemenations of algorithms, and some data analysis.

-#Structure of Repo
+## Structure of Repo

 - Bayesian Statistics
 - Mathematical Statistics/Probability
 - Multivariate Statistics

-#Software
+## Software
 - Currently, all implementations and scripts are in R.
-- Future software implementations and scripts will be done in Python.